8 unforgettable reasons to visit Paris

 Parc des Buttes-Chaumont

-In northeastern Paris you'll find this large public park full of green grass and trails perfect for running, walking or cycling.
-There is a wide artificial lake inside the park which has a 50-meter high cliff in the center.
-If you want to feel like you are really in the woods and not in the middle of the one of the world's biggest cities, then come here!
+In northeastern Paris you'll find this large public park full of green grass and trails perfect for running, walking, or cycling.
+There is a vast artificial lake inside the park which has a 50-meter-high cliff in the center.
+If you want to feel like you are really in the woods and not in the middle of one of the world's biggest cities, then come here!

 The Luxembourg Gardens